jonelpareja/Jonel-Cloud-Computing-Projects/README.md

 8.2.3.
 City_List: Cleaned CSV and Parquet files in businesslicences2025-trf-jonel S3 bucket.

 # 8.3.
-AWS Glue Data Catalog Entries:
+AWS Glue Data Catalogue Entries:
-Tables for the cleaned lists within the businesslicences2025-data-catalog-jonel database, created by businesslicences2025-crw-jonel.
+Tables for the cleaned lists within the businesslicences2025-data-Catalogue-jonel database, created by businesslicences2025-crw-jonel.
 # 8.4.
 Summary Statistics:
 Each list's count, distinct values, and ranges are generated via Athena queries and DataBrew profiling.
 # 9. Conclusion: